 Food and anxiety, what’s the connection?
-Many years ago I suffered from undiagnosed anxiety and depression.
+Many years ago, I suffered from undiagnosed anxiety and depression.
 I survived this period on cigarettes and coffee and lots of junk food and takeaways.
 I couldn’t be bothered to cook or eat well and saw junk food as some kind of reward for getting through my day.
 Little did I know that eating this crap was fueling my condition.

-Around 90% of the neurotransmitter serotonin (the happy molecule) is made in the gut and serves the brain through the gut-brain axis along with other neurotransmitters.
+Around 90% of the neurotransmitter serotonin (the happy molecule) is made in the gut and serves the brain through the gut-brain axis and other neurotransmitters.
 Therefore, what you eat plays a major role in how you feel.
 The bacteria in our gut love fiber.
 Fiber is nondigestible and is fermented by our microbiome to produce short-chain fatty acids, which are the main energy source for colon cells.
 They also play a major role in the gut-brain connection, help create neurotransmitters, aid the immune system and reduce inflammation.